 Your agent may also terminate management of your property by giving written notice to you.

-If you want to know what the law says about using a property manager or real estate agent, you should refer to the Estate Agents (Professional Conduct) Regulations 2018 at Victorian Legislation.
+If you want to know what the law says about using a property manager or real estate agent, you should refer to the Estate Agents (Professional Conduct) Regulations 2018.